Motorola Edge 60

 • Main camera megapixels are 50 & 50 & 10 MP on Motorola Edge 60 and 50 & 8 & 2 MP on Oppo Reno14 F 5G.

-• Front camera megapixels are 50MP on Motorola Edge 60 and 32MP on Oppo Reno14 F 5G.
+• Front camera resolution is 50MP on Motorola Edge 60 and 32MP on Oppo Reno14 F 5G.

-• Optical zoom is 3x on Motorola Edge 60 and 0x on Oppo Reno14 F 5G.
+• Optical zoom is 3x on Motorola Edge 60 and not available on Oppo Reno14 F 5G.

 • Charging speed is 68W on Motorola Edge 60 and 45W on Oppo Reno14 F 5G.

-• Curved display is available on Motorola Edge 60 but not on Oppo Reno14 F 5G.
+• A curved display is present on Motorola Edge 60 but not available on Oppo Reno14 F 5G.

 Specs Comparison